waku-org/go-waku/docs/operators/how-to/run.md

 A running go-waku node can be interacted with using the [Waku v2 JSON RPC API](https://rfc.vac.dev/spec/16/).

 > **Note:** Private and Admin API functionality are disabled by default.
-To configure a nwaku node with these enabled, use the `--rpc-admin:true` and `--rpc-private:true` CLI options.
+To configure a go-waku node with these enabled, use the `--rpc-admin:true` and `--rpc-private:true` CLI options.